-RIGHTS
+A) RIGHTS

-Since the disputed domain name and the Complainant's trademarks are not identical, the key element investigated and considered by the Panel is whether the disputed domain name consisting of a term "ARCELORRNITALS" is confusingly similar to the Complainant's trademarks.
+Since the disputed domain name and the Complainant's trademarks are not identical, the key element investigated and considered by the Panel is whether the disputed domain name consisting of the term "ARCELORMTTAL" is confusingly similar to the Complainant's trademarks.

-The threshold test for confusing similarity under the UDRP involves a comparison between the trademark and the disputed domain name itself to determine likelihood of Internet user confusion.
+The threshold test for confusing similarity under the UDRP involves a comparison between the trademark and the disputed domain name itself to determine the likelihood of Internet user confusion.
 In order to satisfy this test, the relevant trademark would generally need to be recognizable as such within the disputed domain name.
 An addition of common, dictionary, generic, or other descriptive terms is typically insufficient to prevent threshold Internet user confusion.
 Confusing similarity test under the UDRP typically involves a straightforward visual and aural comparison of the trademark with the domain name in question.

-Applying the principles described above, the Panel contends that incorporation of "ARCELOR" and "MITTAL" elements of Complainant's trademarks (which standalone enjoys high level of distinctiveness) into the disputed domain name constitutes confusing similarity between Complainant's trademark and the disputed domain name.
+Applying the principles described above, the Panel contends that the incorporation of "ARCELOR" and "MITTAL" elements of the Complainant's trademarks (which stand-alone enjoy a high level of distinctiveness) into the disputed domain name constitutes confusing similarity between the Complainant's trademark and the disputed domain name.

-Misspelled version of "ARCELOR MITTAL" name in which letters "RM" are replaced by "RRN" cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.
-This results mainly from visual comparison of the "arcelormital" and "arcelorrnital" denominations as they look very similar.
-Also, when applying aural comparison this leads to a conclusion that differences between those terms are only minimal as they are both pronounced almost identically.
+The misspelled version of "ARCELOR MITTAL" name, in which the letter "I" is omitted, thereby constituting a "ARCELORMTTAL", cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.
+This results mainly from visual comparison of the "arcelormittal" and "arcelormttal" denominations as they look very similar.
+Also, when applying aural comparison, this leads to a conclusion that differences between those terms are only minimal as they are both pronounced almost identically.